enkidevs/curriculum/lua/roblox-studio/cframes-i/cframes-intro.md

 ## Practice

-??? is the data that holds the position of an object
+??? is the data that holds the position of an object.
 - Vector3
 - CFrames
 - Position